saxenajahanvi999-byte/saxenajahanvi999-byte/README.md

 ---

-## 🌍 Background
+## 🧠 About Me

-Experience in data quality, content analysis, and structured datasets at:
+AI-focused professional with experience in data quality, multilingual content, and structured datasets.
-- Amazon
-- London Stock Exchange Group (LSEG)

-This foundation helps me build AI systems that are:
+Now focused on building:
-- Accurate
+- LLM systems
-- Structured
+- Prompt-driven workflows
-- Scalable
+- Evaluation frameworks

+Background at Amazon and LSEG → strong foundation in data accuracy and quality.

 ---